Danny625/angry-birds-physics-engine/README.md

 ## 🎨 Asset Credits

-This project was built for learning purposes.
-The artwork is not original.
+This project was built for learning and portfolio purposes.
+The artwork is not original, and this project is not affiliated with Rovio or the official Angry Birds franchise.

 - Angry Birds logo image from the Angry Birds Wiki
 - Bird, pig, block, background, star, and UI sprites adapted from GitHub user `estevaofon`'s Angry Birds Python resources